ShivendraAgrawal/EduAR/README.md

 ### The main focus of this project is to aid individuals with learning disabilities.

-First you have to map the surrounding, the yellow dots are feature points which show that the environment is being perceived.
+First you have to spatially map the surrounding, the yellow dots are feature points which show that the environment is being perceived.

 ![img1](https://github.com/ShivendraAgrawal/EduAR/blob/master/EduAR%20gifs/GIF1.gif?raw=true)

 Then, EduAR reads from the paper with the LSTM mode of the Tesseract OCR.
-We visalise this on a 3D plane in AR.
+We visalise this on a 3D plane in AR anchored on the real text.

 ![img2](https://github.com/ShivendraAgrawal/EduAR/blob/master/EduAR%20gifs/GIF2.gif?raw=true)

-This will help learners augment their text with visually anchored 3D text.
-Then they can tap the text and enter the visual aide of EduAR.
+This will help learners to generate visually anchored 3D text for all the texts in a scene.
+Then they can tap the desired text and enter the visual aide of EduAR.
 They can view words, sentences or paragraphs as per their convinience.

 ![img3](https://github.com/ShivendraAgrawal/EduAR/blob/master/EduAR%20gifs/GIF3.gif?raw=true)

 To encourage visual learning we have enabled a tap to visualize feature.
-When the user taps on the text it spawns a 3D object.
+When the user double taps anywhere on the screen it spawns a 3D object on the plane with hit test.
 This should aid visual learners grasp the concepts better.

 ![img4](https://github.com/ShivendraAgrawal/EduAR/blob/master/EduAR%20gifs/GIF4.gif?raw=true)